piqnt/planck.js/README.md

 ## Usage

-Planck.js does not uses any renderer by default, so you need to either use a renderer or manually call `world.step(hz, dt)` in each frame and then iterate over physics entities to draw or update them.
+Planck.js does not use any renderer by default, so you need to either use a renderer or manually call `world.step(hz, dt)` in each frame and then iterate over physics entities to draw or update them.

 The [rendered](./testbed/stage-viewer.js) which is used in testbed is based on [Stage.js](https://github.com/shakiba/stage.js/).